SyphonArch/flash1dkmeans/README.md

 This library utilizes [Numba](https://numba.pydata.org/), a JIT compiler, for acceleration.
 As there is a compile time overhead, the first invocation may be slower than usual.

-After the first invocation, Numba caches the compiled functions, so execution times should stabilize.
+Numba caches the compiled functions, so execution times should stabilize after the first invocation.

 ## Features